 Now with the release of the Panama Papers, recent protests, and calls for change by Icelanders countrywide, the question becomes, Why not just make Bitcoin legal?

 It’s clear that Auroracoin was created as a substitute for Bitcoin, which was considered illegal in the country.
 Many in the country are recognizing the impact and opportunity of the internet, including the many who are profiting from the Bitcoin mining efforts taking place there.
 The country is not part of the EU and not beholden to an outside currency.
 The Icelandic government and its people have already shown that they're willing to make drastic changes to improve their economy.

 Many criticize Bitcoin as a vehicle for money laundering and crime.
 The reality is that widespread adoption of Bitcoin could help to fight financial crime.
 It’s important to note that Bitcoin is pseudonymous, not anonymous, and that all transactions are ultimately public and accessible to anyone.
 The lack of transparency that people hoped for with Panamanian accounts wouldn’t actually occur with Bitcoin.

-One of the most important aspects of freeing Bitcoin in Iceland may be the ability to create the country as a “hot bed” for business growth around Bitcoin and the Blockchain.
-This would help to stimulate high-tech growth in the country and bring in expertise from the rest of the world.
+One of the most important aspects of freeing Bitcoin in Iceland may be the ability to create the country as a hotbed for business growth around Bitcoin and the blockchain.
+That would help to stimulate high-tech growth in the country and bring in expertise from the rest of the world.

-I understand that no country has truly taken the step of approving Bitcoin as a national currency and although there may be many benefits for Iceland, this article is not an exhaustive view of how the digital currency could help, or hinder the country’s economy.
+No country has truly taken the step of approving Bitcoin as a national currency, and although there may be many benefits for Iceland, this article is not an exhaustive view of how the digital currency could help, or hinder, the country’s economy.